canton-foundation/cips/cip-XXXX-canton-naming/cip-XXXX-canton-naming.md

 #### Emergency pause

 Any single allowlisted registrar can call `Pause`, immediately setting `NameRegistry.paused = True`.
-While paused, the registry's name-creation and transfer/allocation choices — `RegisterName`, `TransferWithoutApproval`, `RequestNameTransfer`, `RequestNameAllocation`, and the `TransferFactory` / `AllocationFactory` interface flows — all reject with "Registry is paused".
+While paused, the registry's name-creation and transfer choices — `RegisterName`, `TransferWithoutApproval`, `RequestNameTransfer`, and the `TransferFactory` interface flow — all reject with "Registry is paused".
 Read operations (`ResolveName`) and dispute handling continue.
 Unpausing requires a 2/3 governance vote (`GA_Unpause`): the alarm is cheap to pull and deliberate to silence, so a single compromised registrar cannot grief the registry into a permanent freeze.

 The pause gates the registry's *gateway choices*.
 A direct `createCmd` of a DRO-signed contract is closed separately, by the DRO's k-of-n signing requirement (see *The DRO party*).
 The pause itself is an incident-response control — freezing legitimate activity so an incident can be investigated and resolved from a clean state — not an attack-prevention mechanism.